Node-RED IP Camera Integration

 - MQTT republishing — forward structured events to an MQTT broker for consumption by Home Assistant, AWS IoT, or other subscribers

-- Multi-camera routing — use Switch nodes to route events by camera IP, detection type, or plate status
+- Multi-camera routing — use Switch nodes to route events by camera IP, detection type, or plate group

 Camera Setup